Last update of this page: March 23, 2026

 -

-Another example where containers have proven to be useful on LUMI is to experiment with newer versions of ROCm than we can offer on the system.
+Another example where containers have proven to be useful on LUMI is to experiment with newer versions of ROCm or the Cray Programming Environment than we can offer on the system.

 This often comes with limitations though, as (a) that ROCm version is still limited by the drivers on the system and (b) we've seen incompatibilities between newer ROCm versions and the Cray MPICH libraries.